Sheargrub/Sheargrub/README.md

 **Hello, thanks for stopping by my profile!** I'm a third-year Computer Science student at the University of Alabama, currently expecting to graduate with my Master's in Spring of 2026.
-I'm passionate about creating extensible, reliable systems that expedite development of future features and create avenues for novel end-user experiences.
+I'm passionate about crafting highly extensible systems that expedite development of future features and create avenues for novel end-user experiences.

 > Things I've worked on:
 - [Original playable content](https://steamcommunity.com/id/Sheargrub/myworkshopfiles/) for Rivals of Aether